 There are other schemes available to help with getting on the property ladder:

 Trying to buy a property with no deposit can be more difficult but saving for a deposit can also be challenging.
-Each lender’s requirements for a mortgage applicant can vary so by consulting with a professional advisor, it could help save you time and provide you with options that are available for you and your situation and circumstances.
+Each lender’s requirements for a mortgage applicant can vary so by consulting with a specialist mortgage broker, it could help save you time and provide you with options that are available for you and your situation and circumstances.

 Can I get a mortgage with no deposit with poor credit history?